Kevin-cwx/Multi-FLP-to-MP3-Exporter/Notes/Tasks.md

 - ✅ - Increase font size of buttons (export, recent, clear all)
     - Make text black
 - ✅ - Settle on name
+- ✅ -font and launch at application start is not being saved once visually, once save settings is clicked, and you go back in
+    - Launch at application startup worked
+    - font did not persist
+- ✅ - Dynamic font
+    - implemented, test at home and other machines
+    - Fix, cart needs to stay at same height regardless of font size

 ## **Settings**